 This mountain also made a formidable prison during the middle ages under the kingdom of France.
 You’d better have a good understanding of how tides work if you were planning to bolt across the path to land during low tide.

-If architectural masterpieces rings true for you, then this is one of the best places to visit in France.
-Back in the day, William the Conqueror, then Richard the Lionheart built castles, churches, abbeys and other notable architectural works, which would make Normandy one of the richest provinces in the kingdom.
+If architectural masterpieces ring true for you, then this is one of the best places to visit in France.
+Back in the day, William the Conqueror, then Richard the Lionheart built castles, churches, abbeys, and other notable architectural works, which would make Normandy one of the richest provinces in the kingdom.